Chase Edmonds Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 - He has received 116 of his team's 468 carries this season (24.8%).

-- The Cardinals, who rank 11th in the NFL in points scored, have dropped back to pass 54.1% of the time while opting for the ground attack 45.9% of the time.
+- The Cardinals, who rank 11th in the NFL in points scored, have dropped back to pass 54.1% of the time while running the ball 45.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Edmonds' matchup with the Seahawks.